ynojima/guideline/source_en/ArchitectureInDetail/Ajax.rst

     In the above example, HTTP status code ``200`` (OK) is returned as response for both normal process as well as error.
     When it is necessary to classify HTTP status codes as per processing results, it can be implemented by setting ``org.springframework.http.ResponseEntity`` as the return value.
-    As another approach, error handling can be implemented by the exception handling method mentioned earlier, without specifying ``BindingResult`` as the processing method argument.
+    As another approach, error handling can be implemented by the exception handling method mentioned earlier, without specifying ``BindingResult`` as the handler method argument.

       .. code-block:: java